Exploring Snus Use: A Dive into Health Risks and Harm Reduction

 What are the health risks associated with snus use?

-• Gum disease (gingivitis or periodontitis) which can lead to tooth loss.
+• Gum disease (gingivitis or periodontitis) leading to tooth loss.

-• Tooth enamel erosion contributes to cavities and dental decay.
+• Tooth enamel erosion causing cavities and dental decay.

-• Oral lesions and white patches (leukoplakia), which may have the potential to turn cancerous.
+• Oral lesions and white patches (leukoplakia) which could potentially turn cancerous.

 • Pancreatic cancer.